 When it works, it’s extremely effective and can even knock an opponent out.
 However if you’re not prepared or in the wrong position, you can get hit by a carefully placed elbow.

 This practice will change your perspective and mentality.
 It is truly unique to have the ability and decisiveness to be able to have a plan on finishing your opponent.

 It will make it more important to discover yourself during this journey rather than to focus on stronger punches or even precise punches.
 Practice punches and kicks that you know can finish of an opponent, and ultimately the pieces will fall into place.

 It may sound hard to believe, however practicing clinch pull-ups will help you form and overall strength.
 The technique will help you deliver better direct punches, so doing these pull-ups are going to really improve your stamina and form.

-To sum up, this is a sport that requires a lot of stamina and skill.
-Although it’s fairly similar to boxing, I think that Muay Thai practitioners use certain techniques which can be extremely dangerous when fighting in the ring.
+To sum up, Muay Thai is a sport that requires a lot of stamina and skill.
+Although it’s fairly similar to boxing, I think that Muay Thai practitioners use certain Muay Thai techniques which can be extremely dangerous when fighting in the ring.

-There are many different strikes which you can learn, and as time goes by if you have enough expereince, you could even become teachers of this beautiful sport.
+There are many different strikes which you can learn.
+And as time goes by if you have enough experience, you could even become teachers of this beautiful sport called Muay Thai.